NeuroStat/PaperStudyCharCBMA/Main/README.md

 Scripts
 ===========

-For each set size (K10, K20 and K35), there is a folder containing a file called *master_fixran_HPC.sh*.
+For some set sizes (K10, K20 and K35), there is a separate folder containing a file called *master_fixran_HPC.sh*.
 This file contains the main body of the design of the study (figure 2 in the paper).
 This is run on the UGent HPC infrastructure.
 We obtain with this:
   - Group analyses of evaluation condition (N=200, 400 or 700).